 It would not take much effort to significantly improve the UX of this survey by using a unique link that means the customer doesn’t need to go through those first few questions (or at least narrow it down to a specific country).

-Some of our clients have had great success using Facebook Messenger codes (see image) to engage customers with messaging based surveys.
-Not only does this mean a location doesn’t have to be picked, but customer details like name, gender and location are also captured without having to ask for them.
+Some of our clients have had great success using messaging-based surveys delivered via Facebook Messenger to improve customer response rates.
+Most of the reasons why are down to the removal of friction in the data gathering process.
+For example, Messenger facilitates some of the easiest ways for customers to engage with the survey, such as using the page handle in signage rather than a URL.
+Also, customer details like name, gender and location can be ascertained from the user profile without having to ask the customer.
 That means you can get straight into proper CX questions like NPS and you can seamlessly follow up with customers without needing to ask for a phone number or email address.

 4. Catch-Free Survey Incentives

-Providing incentives to encourage more customers to provide feedback is common practice and highly recommended if you want to increase customer engagement.
-However, if you’re going to do it, you should be honest and upfront about what the incentive is and how it works.
+Do incentives increase survey response rates?
+Yes, they do and I would say they are essential if you want to capture positive customer feedback.
+However, there are right ways and wrong ways to utilise survey incentives.
+If you’re going to do it, you should be honest and upfront about what the incentive is and how it works.

 5. Follow Up Negative AND Positive Customer Feedback